 InsightDeutschland Community Town Halls

-The ACG has been awarded a grant by the German Federal Foreign Office to implement InsightDeutschland Town Halls in four communities across the United States.
-The goal of these town halls is to engage new audiences in a conversation and a genuine exchange of ideas about the transatlantic relationship, highlighting the deep political, economic, and social ties and common challenges that impact the citizens of both countries globally and locally.
+The goal of the Community Town Halls was to engage new audiences in a conversation and a genuine exchange of ideas about the transatlantic relationship, highlighting the deep political, economic, and social ties and common challenges that impact the citizens of both countries globally and locally.

-The InsightDeutschland Town Halls will follow two distinct formats and address the following themes:
+The InsightDeutschland Town Halls followed two distinct formats and addressed the following themes: